 As previously mentioned, the hierarchy that exists within any particular company depends on the size and scope of their accountancy needs.
 However, larger companies may employ from one to several accounting managers as part of their accounting team.
 Often in large companies that need multiple accounting managers, their responsibilities are divided by accounts receivable, accounts payable, and payroll or internal duties.

 A controller or director position exists in larger accounting operations.
 This type of position is often used when a company has multiple facilities or locations.
-A controller would typically be responsible for all accounting activities that happens at his or her facility.
+A controller would typically be responsible for all accounting activities that happen at his or her facility.
 The controller(s) or accounting director(s) usually report directly to the organization’s Chief Financial Officer (CFO).

 Large corporations employ a Chief Financial Officer (CFO) or Vice President of Finance to manage all the financial aspects of the business or operation.
 This person would relay the financial reports, analyses, and projections developed by the accounting team to the rest of the executive team, including the Chief Executive Officer (CEO).
 In large corporate hierarchies, a vice president of accounting position may also exist below the CFO depending on the volume of duties and management necessary to perform necessary accounting and financial functions.
 At top levels of accounting management, the ability to translate figures and numerical data into usable information is imperative so as to inform the direction and long-term strategy of the company.
 According to the Bureau of Labor Statistics’ summation of a top executive’s position, executive-level professionals must possess the ability to determine the organization or company’s direction and then execute those directives and financial executives are no exception.